SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 # Tutorial

-This tutorial will show you how to create a custom drop zone component that integrates with (some cloud storage service).
+This tutorial will show you how to create a custom drop zone component.
+Then you can integrate your drop zone component with your cloud storage service.

 The final version from this tutorial will be identical to the component in the "Example Usage" section above.